rugglcon/connorruggles.dev/README.md

 # connorruggles.dev
 Simple static HTML page for personal site.
+You can view it [here](https://connorruggles.dev).